8an3/mynotesrepo/10516_DevStack_todo.md

 #### todo
 - [ ] need to update snippet editor
+- [ ] add editor highlighting to todo

 - [ ] ### README.md
-- [ ] terminal engine... currently if there is currently a daev serverv nothing will run... we need to check and see if the current terminal window is busy... if it is creater a new window
+- [x] terminal engine... currently if there is currently a daev serverv nothing will run... we need to check and see if the current terminal window is busy... if it is creater a new window HL:src\helpers\master.ts:330-371

 - [ ] ### Need to implement function on / off switches for:
 - [ ] need to implement `ocrmnavigator.vfs.tasks`